Your customers are out there, waiting to buy your products. If you wait too long, they’ll go to your competitors. Don’t let that happen.

-Your goal is to drive customers to your offline business through your blog, so if you ignore comments, you may miss out on potential customers who read your posts, benefitted from them and decided to write a comment.
+Your goal is to drive customers to your offline business, through your blog.
+If you ignore comments, you may miss out on potential customers who read your posts, benefited from them and decided to write a comment.

 Just by responding to comments, you’ll engage the readers and build a stronger rapport that can lead to real business.
-I always respond to comments and this has really helped me to connect with my readers on a personal basis.
+I always respond to comments and this has helped me to connect with my readers on a more personal level.

 Brian Dean, the founder of Backlinko, typically receives over 150 unique and valuable comments from his blog readers on each post.
 He replies to virtually all of them:

 5).
-Promote offline events with your blog: There are countless offline events that you can take part in, such as conferences, workshops, summits, seminars, and trade shows.
-Those are all opportunities to both showcase your blog and drive more customers to your offline business.
+Promote offline events with your blog: There are countless offline events that you can take part in, such as conferences, workshops, summits, seminars and trade shows.
+These are all opportunities to both showcase your blog and to drive more customers to your offline business.

-Richard Walker of Econsultancy shared a recent study by iProspect, where they found that offline marketing tactics like the ones mentioned above boost your online effect by 40%.
-One example: if you plan to speak at a local event or seminar, make sure you use your blog to invite attendees.
+Richard Walker of Econsultancy shared a recent study by iProspect, where they found that offline marketing tactics, like the ones mentioned above. boost your online effect by 40%.
+One example: if you plan to speak at a local event or seminar, make sure that you use your blog to invite attendees.

 Rohit Bhargava, CEO & founder of Influential Marketing Group, shared why he’s been invited to speak at events and speak to audiences as large as 2,000 people.

-According to Bhargava, being original and learning about other speakers are key to getting lots of speaking engagements.
-This is really important if you’re struggling to gain traction and become a keynote speaker.
+According to Bhargava, being original and learning about other speakers is the key to getting lots of speaking engagements.
+This is really important, if you’re struggling to gain traction and/or become a keynote speaker.

 As the event kicks off, try to update your blog regularly with the latest happenings and lessons learned.